BlakeBild/Tiny_Monster_Trainer/README.md

 If you get an additional Monster, you will be asked you to select one & let it go.
 Every 10 Trainer Levels you can have an additional Monster with you, up to a maximum of 5.
 Your Trainer Level also influences how well your Active Monster can fight.
-The higher your Trainer Level, you'll seek out stronger the Roaming Monsters to fight.
+The higher your Trainer Level, you'll seek out stronger Roaming Monsters to fight.

 **Monster Stats**
 **Health**: Amount of Health the Monster can have.